-Widow rockfish: The status quo trawl and non-trawl allocations are a fixed amount of 400 mt to the non-trawl sector and the remainder of the fishery harvest guideline to trawl.
-The proposed management change would decrease the fixed non-trawl allocation to either 300 mt or 200 mt, and the remainder would be allocated to the trawl sector.
-This proposed change is driven by low non-trawl allocation attainment but potential 2025-26 constraints in the IFQ fishery, for which widow rockfish is an important target species.
+Widow rockfish: The status quo biennial allocation is a fixed amount of 400 mt to the non-trawl sector and the remainder of the fishery HG to trawl.
+The proposed reallocation would decrease the fixed non-trawl allocation to either 300 mt or 200 mt, and the remainder would be allocated to the trawl sector.
+This proposed change is driven by low non-trawl allocation attainment and potential 2025-26 constraints in the IFQ fishery, for which widow rockfish is an important target species.

 The species categories for which there are proposed changes to the at-sea set-asides in 2025-26 are shown in Table 7.
-Nine at-sea set-asides do not have more than one option and are not shown in Table 7, because the set-aside value would not change in 2025-26 compared to 2023.
+Eight at-sea set-asides do not have more than one option and are not shown in Table 7, because the set-aside value would not change in 2025-26 compared to 2023.